kstenerud/safe-encoding/safe32-specification.md

 | 6          |   24 |                 16777215 |
 | ...        |  ... |                      ... |

-Note: The length field encodes the length of the **source** data, not the encoded data.
+Note: The length field encodes the length of the **non-encoded source data**, not the encoded data or the length field itself.

 Whitespace